Analysis | Texas is the latest example of how governments are unprepared for disaster

 Texas provides the latest example of the chronic lack of disaster preparedness that over the years has plagued government at all levels.
-The rare combination of winter snowstorms and record cold temperatures brought death, property destruction and hardship as millions lost power, suffered water shortages or orders to boil their water before using it.
+The rare combination of winter snowstorms and record cold temperatures brought death, property destruction and hardship as millions lost power, suffered water shortages or were under orders to boil their water before using it.

 A year ago, the country experienced the terrible consequences of a federal government that was both unprepared and then slow to respond when the coronavirus began to spread rapidly.
-Compounding the problem was the performance of former president Donald Trump, who, denied the severity of the pandemic, then grossly mismanaged the crisis while offering opinions that contradicted health and medical experts in the government and led many citizens astray.
+Compounding the problem was the performance of President Donald Trump, who denied the severity of the pandemic and then grossly mismanaged the crisis while offering opinions that contradicted health and medical experts in the government and led many citizens astray.

-Other such episodes of government caught by surprise are etched in peoples’ memories.
+Other such episodes of government caught by surprise are etched in people’s memories.
 When Hurricane Katrina overwhelmed the levies in New Orleans in 2005, federal and state governments were particularly ill-prepared to help the city as the devastation rapidly swept across vulnerable neighborhoods.
 When terrorists hijacked airplanes and flew them into buildings on Sept.
 11, 2001, government was not prepared.
 In 2008, government was caught off guard by the financial collapse that decimated retirement accounts and homeownership of millions of Americans.

 It is rarely the case that these disasters strike without warning.
 Trump administration officials were told during the transition that one potentially devastating problem they faced was a flu virus for which there was no vaccine and that could spread rapidly in an interconnected world.
 In Texas, there were warnings dating back years that the state’s power grid needed to be upgraded to assure that equipment could function in the event of severe winter weather.
 The state legislature took no serious action to make certain this was done.